Paul Cézanne: Last years

 In 1901, Cézanne acquired a piece of land north of the city of Aix-en-Provence along the Chemin des Lauves, an isolated road on some high ground, where he had his studio built on the Chemin des Lauves in 1902 according to his needs (Atelier de Cézanne, now open to the public).
 He moved there in 1903.
 For large-format paintings such as The Bathers, which he created in the Les Lauves studio, he had a long, narrow gap in the wall built through which natural light could flow.
 That year Zola died, leaving Cézanne in mourning despite the estrangement.
-His health deteriorated with age; In addition to his diabetes, he suffered from depression in old age, which manifested itself in growing distrust of his fellow human beings to the point of delusions of persecution.
+His health deteriorated with age.
+In addition to his diabetes, he suffered from depression, which manifested itself in growing distrust of his fellow human beings to the point of delusions of persecution.

-Despite the artist's increasing recognition, hateful press releases appeared and he received numerous threatening letters.
+Despite the artist's increasing recognition, hateful press releases appeared, and he received numerous threatening letters.
 Cézanne's paintings were not well received among the petty bourgeoisie of Aix.
-In 1903 Henri Rochefort visited the auction of paintings that had been in Zola's possession and published on 9 March 1903 in L'Intransigeant a highly critical article entitled "Love for the Ugly".
+In 1903, Henri Rochefort visited the auction of paintings that had been in Zola's possession and published on 9 March 1903 in L'Intransigeant a highly critical article entitled "Love for the Ugly".
 Rochefort describes how spectators had supposedly experienced laughing fits, when seeing the paintings of "an ultra-impressionist named Cézanne".
 The public in Aix was outraged, and for many days, copies of L'Intransigeant appeared on Cézanne's door-mat with messages asking him to leave the town "he was dishonouring".
 "I don't understand the world and the world doesn't understand me, so I withdrew from the world," said old Cézanne to his coachman.
 When Cézanne deposited his will with a notary in September 1902, he excluded his wife Hortense from the inheritance and declared his son Paul to be the sole heir.
 Hortense is said to have burned the mementos of his mother.